r-koch/ddal-docs/DDAL_Service_Awards.md

 You are responsible for tracking your rewards.
 Keep an accurate log of your service hours and activities; record your hours as soon as you can after the service and make your selections as appropriate.

-You may choose to wait to select your rewards, but all rewards for this reporting period must be earned by August 31, 2023.
+You may choose to wait to select your rewards, but all rewards for this reporting period must be earned by January 31 2024.
 You should choose and assign your rewards before performing any service for the next reporting period.
+If a new Service Awards document is not available on Feb 1st 2024, you may continue to use this or start saving hours for the next Service Awards document.

 ## Rewards List: Season of Heists

-*March 1, 2023 to August 31, 2023*
+*Oct 5, 2023 to January 31, 2024*

 Use this sheet as a worksheet to tally your rewards as you've earned them.